etesync/etesync-dav/README.md

 below all use this environment variable to determine which server to connect to.

-You need to first add an EteSync user using `etesync-dav-manage`, for example:
+You need to first add an EteSync user using `etesync-dav manage`, for example:

-`etesync-dav-manage add user@example.com`
+`etesync-dav manage add user@example.com`

-*On Windows systems, you may have to navigate to the location of the python script etesync-dav-manage.py (e.g. C:\Python\Python36\Scripts) and run*
+*On Windows systems, you may have to navigate to the location of the python script etesync-dav (e.g. C:\Python\Python36\Scripts) and run*

-`python etesync-dav-manage add user@example.com`
+`python etesync-dav manage add user@example.com`

 *Substitute “`user@example.com`” with the username or email you use with your EteSync account or self-hosted server.*